datduong/NLPMethods2CompareGOterms/Code/readme.md

 ### Download the data sources

 To train InferSent model, I used the scripts from [Wasi's github](https://github.com/wasiahmad/universal_sentence_encoder), and modified for applications regarding the Gene Ontology.
+You will not need to train the model; use the pre-trained model in ```DataSource```.

 Install Anaconda Python 3, and python library pytorch http://pytorch.org/.